nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-the-web-config-file-in-project.md

 The `<customHeaders>` element of the `<httpProtocol>` element specifies custom HTTP headers that IIS will return in HTTP responses from the Web server.

-HTTP headers are names and value pairs that are returned in responses from a Web server.
+HTTP headers are name and value pairs that are returned in responses from a Web server.
 Custom response headers are sent to the client together with the default HTTP header.
 Unlike redirect response headers, which are returned in responses only when redirection occurs, custom response headers are returned in every response.

 ## Configure the redirect rules in IIS